Watch Trae Young Get Ejected vs. Bulls for Staring Down Kris Dunn After Deep 3

 Watch Trae Young Get Ejected vs. Bulls for Staring Down Kris Dunn After Deep 3March 3, 2019

-Few players in the entire NBA have played as well as Trae Young of late, but the Atlanta Hawks rookie saw his afternoon and individual scoring performance cut short when he was ejected in Sunday's game against the Chicago Bulls.
+Few players in the NBA have played as well as Trae Young of late, but the Atlanta Hawks rookie saw his afternoon and individual shooting showcase cut short when he was ejected in Sunday's game against the Chicago Bulls.

-Young drilled a deep three to go ahead 78-62 in the third quarter at the United Center and proceeded to stare down Kris Dunn with his hands on his hips.
+Young drilled a deep three to up the third-quarter lead to 78-62 at the United Center and proceeded to stare down Kris Dunn with his hands on his hips.
 That drew a second technical and an ejection after the two guards were chippy with each other earlier in the game.

 Wade's #OneLastDance Dominated February